Check Out Easy Steps To Replace A Toilet Flange

 7. Reconnect the Water Supply

 Reconnect the water supply hose and start the water supply.
-The tank will begin filling, meanwhile examine if there is any leakage of water between the toilet tank and supply line.
+The tank will begin filling, meanwhile, examine if there is any leakage of water between the toilet tank and supply line.
 Flush the water several times to check if there is no leakage.
-If the floor is dry, then you have succeed in replacing the toilet flange.
+If the floor is dry, then you have succeeded in replacing the toilet flange.
 But if there is a leakage, then you will have to install it again or call a plumber to do the same.

 Above were the steps to install or replace a toilet flange, which is detachable and also simple to install.

-Now let’s discuss Toilet flange extender –
+Now let’s discuss the Toilet flange extender

 A toilet flange extender fits over the existing flange to raise the drain connection to the surrounding flooring.
-Plastic flanges typically cannot be remove because they’re the glue to the drain pipe.
+Plastic flanges typically cannot be removed because they’re the glue to the drain pipe.
 So in such cases, we’d like to use toilet flange extenders, which are made from plastic rings that are available in various thicknesses.
 Most extenders are secure by fastening them to the subfloor with screws driven through the holes within the old flange.

 Now while installing the toilet flange extender, the procedure remains the same as that of replacing the toilet flange.
-One minor change is that as the flange is the glue to the drainpipe, the extender is to be apply above the existing one.
+One minor change is that as the flange is the glue to the drainpipe, the extender is to be applied above the existing one.
 Apply a liberal amount of silicone caulk on the bottom of the flange extender.
-Place the extender on the top of the old flange, including spacers as require.
+Place the extender on the top of the old flange, including spacers as required.
 Place the screw holes in the extender into the old extender.
 Tighten up the screws to the extender with the floor.

 Since the extenders are not replaceable, one needs to check the durability of them.